· Biomass reduction by grazing needs to be managed to enhance the range of grassland values, including rare plants, stony knolls and riparian verges.

 There is less than 2% of Victoria’s original volcanic plains grasslands remaining.
 These grasslands are listed as critically endangered by the Federal Government.

-This is why Galgi Ngarrk (Craigieburn Grassland Reserve) is so important.
-The Wurundjeri people have named the reserve Galgi Ngarrk meaning "Back Bone," as it's the largest native grassland in Parks Victoria's new Merri Creek park - to be called Marran Baba or "body of mother."
+This is why galgi ngarrk (Craigieburn Grassland) Nature Reserve is so important.
+The Wurundjeri Woi-wurrung people have named the reserve galgi ngarrk meaning "Back Bone."
+It's the largest native grassland in the new marram baba Merri Creek Parklands (marran baba means "body of mother").
 The grassland covers approximately 400 hectares between Craigieburn Rd East and OHerns Rd in Melbourne's outer north.
 It contains Nationally Significant endangered plants such as the Matted Flax-lily Dianella amoena and Curly Sedge Carex tasmanica.
-The grassland is also home to Nationally significant fauna such as the Striped Legless Lizard, the Plains-wanderer and the Golden Sun Moth.
+The grassland is also home to habitat for Nationally significant fauna such as the Striped Legless Lizard, the Plains-wanderer and the Golden Sun Moth.

-The Golden Sun Moth is a sun loving moth that is found at Galgi Ngarrk.
-The moth was only rediscovered in this area in 2003.
+The Golden Sun Moth is a sun loving moth that is found at galgi ngarrk.
+The moth was rediscovered in this area in 2003.
 Individuals start emerging from their cocoons around mid-November and are rarely seen later than mid-February.
 They live out their short adult life span in only a few days.
 See the Golden Sun Moth Lifecycle.

-This critically endandered animal has made a friend in the Friends of Merri Creek who have planted 7,500 small wallaby grasses in the Craigieburn Grassland Reserve.
+This critically endandered animal has made a friend in the Friends of Merri Creek who have planted 7,500 small wallaby grasses in the galgi ngarrk Reserve.
 These wallaby grasses are the favoured food for the Golden Sun Moth caterpillar .
 The female is thought to lay her eggs in the base of the grasses.

 The grasses also provide a playground for the mating dance, with the male moth patrolling the grasslands between 11am and 2pm on sunny days, flying rapidly about a metre above the grass searching for females to mate with while dodging predatory dragonflies and birds.